juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 Since you declined the data change, you can see that after *Validata data* step the workflow proceeded to *Notify customer of rejection*.
 Obviously, should you have accepted, the workflow would have chosen another path, first storing the address data to CRM and then notifying the customer of approval.
 Makes sense?

 ![](./images/instance_finished.png)

+###CONGRATULATIONS!!!

+You made it!
+You just ran through the hole end-to-end solution!
+Great stuff!